275-251-Great Vocals

 261. DOWN BY THE GLENSIDE (Those Bold Finian Men) “Rio Grande” (1950)

-Vocalist: Sons of the Pioneers (Ken Curtis)
+Vocalist: Sons of the Pioneers (lead Ken Curtis)

 Writer/Composer: Peadar Kearney (1916)